Mariano Fortuny (designer): Lighting engineer

-In 1892, after seeing some of Richard Wagner's work in Paris, Fortuny traveled to Bayreuth, Germany where Wagner had built a theater specifically designed to put on his operas.
+In 1892, after experiencing some of Richard Wagner's work in Paris, Fortuny traveled to Bayreuth, Germany where Wagner had built a theater specifically designed to put on his operas.
 He was mesmerized by Wagner's work and began to paint scenes for his operas when he returned to Venice.
 In Wagnerian drama, painting, architecture, song, dance, and poetry all worked together towards a common goal.
 This affected Fortuny's outlook and was the inspiration for a brand new type of theater design where the designer and the technician would work together on a project from idea to realization.
 Fortuny and other followers of this concept believed that one can only improve the quality of a product by having a good knowledge of something's raw materials and the process of its construction.
 He also thought that the best type of design was created when the artist knew how to realize the design and controlled all of the steps in the creative process.

 Through his experiences with Wagner and the theatre, Fortuny became a lighting engineer, architect, inventor, director, and set designer.
 As a set designer, he wanted to create a more seamless way of transitioning from one scene to another other than flying out a backdrop and bringing in a new one.
 He began experimenting with light and different ways to do this in the attic of his palazzo in Italy.
 With his experimentation, he found that reflecting light off different surfaces could change the color, intensity and other properties of light.
 His 1904 treatise Eclairage Scenique ("Stage Lighting") describes the discovery that formed the basis of his indirect lighting technique.
 He concluded that, "... it is not the quantity but the quality of light that makes things visible and allows the pupil ... to open properly."